Call for Proposals

 Application and criteria

-To facilitate bringing your ideas to fruition faster, you can submit a proposal for the development of a online course or programme at any time.
+To facilitate bringing your ideas to fruition faster, you can submit a proposal for the development of a online course or program at any time.
 The selection process consists of four steps, starting with a pre-proposal phase.
 This approach aims to give early support to lecturers.
 The pre-proposal covers the subject of your course; the full proposal focuses on the potential learner base, on the learners’ needs, and on comparable education offered elsewhere.

 The Extension School Education Management Team needs to approve all relevant proposals, including those cases where no grant is requested because a course is (partially) externally funded (e.g. as part of research project, or supported by a company, consortium or other organisation).